Abhiek187/calculators/README.md

 ### Android

-Like iOS, two Android apps were created. `Calculator-View` uses the View library to create the UI and `Calculator-Compose` uses Jetpack Compose to create the UI.
+Like iOS, two Android apps were created. `Calculator-View` uses the View system to create the UI and `Calculator-Compose` uses Jetpack Compose to create the UI.
 Open each respective folder in Android Studio and run any of the necessary Gradle builds to run each app.
 (Note for `Calculator-Compose`, make sure you have Android Studio Arctic Fox or later installed.)
 Unit tests are found in the `<project-name>/app/src/test/*` directory.
 Instrumented (UI) tests are found in the `<project-name>/app/src/androidTest/*` directory.

 ### React Native